Karolik/MyReads-App/README.md

 ### Important
 The search results are limited to a particular set of search terms, which you can find in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work.

+## Installation
-## Prerequisites / Instructions for installing and launching
+Prerequisites / Instructions for installing and launching

 You need to have access to the Internet and a browser installed (preferably Google Chrome) to run this app.